 Do Dogs Have Morals?
 Research Points to Yes

 Do you think your dog has morals?
 Do they know right from wrong?
 If you answered yes you’re not alone.
-New research suggests that dogs do indeed have their own moral code.
+And you’re probably onto something; new research suggests that dogs do indeed have their own moral code.

 The Signals Dog’s Give During Play